teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 The GM may also **tick a progress clock** when you perform a ritual—to advance the agenda of an arcane power or entity, or to show the steady approach of a dark outcome that is a consequence of the ritual's use.

-If a ritual is dangerous or troublesome to perform, make an **action roll** (usually **Attune**) to see if unpleasant consequences manifest.
+If a ritual is dangerous or troublesome to perform, make an **action roll** (usually **Channel**) to see if unpleasant consequences manifest.
 If a ritual has an uncertain effect then a **fortune roll** should be made to see how well it manifests.
 Because a ritual is a downtime activity, you may spend **coin** 1-for-1 to increase the result level of your fortune roll (this represents the expenditure of expensive or rare ritual materials).
 If a ritual is both dangerous and uncertain, then both rolls may be called for.

 Each performance of a ritual is a unique event, and may not always work the same way each time.
 The GM or players may call for a round of questions to establish a ritual anew.
 Rituals are a way to bring in a wide variety of arcane effects into the game.
 Use with caution!
 If you ever go overboard, address the questions again to establish new weirdness and costs if things have gotten out of hand.
 The abyssal forces are not playthings and cannot be considered a reliable or safe source of power.

 # Crafting

-During downtime, a PC can **Tinker** with special materials and tools to produce strange **alchemicals**, **build** (or **modify**) **items**, **create spark-craft** gadgets, or enchant **arcane** implements or weapons.
+During downtime, a PC can **Engineer** with special materials and tools to produce strange **alchemicals**, **build** (or **modify**) **items**, **create spark-craft** gadgets, or enchant **arcane** implements or weapons.
 The system for each method is similar, with different details depending on the nature of the project.

 ## Inventing

-To invent a formula for a new alchemical concoction or the plan for a new item of your design, you need to **Study** it as a **long-term project**.
+To invent a formula for a new alchemical concoction or the plan for a new item of your design, you need to **Analyze** it as a **long-term project**.
 Most new formulas or designs will require an 8-segment progress clock to invent and learn.
 The player and the GM answer questions about the invention to define what it will do in play and what is required to create it (see below).
 The player records these answers in their notes for future reference.

 ### Creation Questions